StoneCypher/jssm/src/doc_md/Shootout.md

 ### (created) `robot` states of matter, 31 lines

-Robot did not have a states of matter example.
+`robot` did not have a states of matter example.
 I made this, following [this unrelated machine](https://thisrobot.life/api/action.html) as a style guide.